IAmThatGuy2004/The-Weather-App-project/description.md

 - The back end will use Java to handle accounts.
 - The database will be relational and SQL based to store user preferences and location history.
 - Users should be able to set their preferred setting.
 Includes changing units between Metric and Imperial.
+- The system should be easily accesabile with a clear and simple layout.
+- Page load time under 2 seconds

+**Security Implemntations:**
+- Rate limiiting to prevent abuse of APIs
+- Implement secure password requirements and standards
+-